chartdb/chartdb/README.md

 ## 💚 Community & Support

--   [Slack](https://join.slack.com/t/chartdb/shared_invite/zt-2ourrlh5e-mKIHCRML3_~m_gHjD5EcUg) (For live discussion with the community and the ChartDB team)
+-   [Discord](https://discord.gg/QeFwyWSKwC) (For live discussion with the community and the ChartDB team)
 -   [GitHub Issues](https://github.com/chartdb/chartdb/issues) (For any bugs and errors you encounter using ChartDB)
 -   [Twitter](https://x.com/chartdb_io) (Get news fast)

 ## Contributing

 We welcome community contributions, big or small, and are here to guide you along the way.
-Message us in the [ChartDB Community Slack](https://join.slack.com/t/chartdb/shared_invite/zt-2ourrlh5e-mKIHCRML3_~m_gHjD5EcUg).
-Once you contribute, ping us in Slack and we'll send you some ChartDB swag!
+Message us in the [ChartDB Community Discord](https://discord.gg/QeFwyWSKwC).

 For more information on how to contribute, please see our [Contributing Guide](/CONTRIBUTING.md).